 Our results of operations have experienced fluctuations from period to period, which we expect may continue in the future.
 These fluctuations can occur because of a variety of factors, including, among others, the amount and timing of sales of billable tests; the prices we charge for our tests due to changes in product, customer or payor mix, general price degradation for genetic tests or other competitive factors, global health crises and pandemics which may generate demand for our tests, such as the ongoing pandemic related to COVID-19, the disease caused by the novel coronavirus since named SARS-CoV-2, the rate and timing of our billings and collections and the timing and amount of our commitments and other payments, as well as the other risk factors discussed in this report.
 Our results have been, and may in the future be, impacted by events that may not recur regularly, in the same amounts or at all in the future.
 In 2020, we developed and began offering a series of COVID-19 tests, but the pricing and margins from these tests continue to evolve.
-For the year ended December 31, 2020, we experienced substantial revenue growth due primarily to recent sales of, and growing demand, for these COVID-19 tests.
+For the year ended December 31, 2020 and the nine months ended September 30, 2021, we experienced substantial revenue growth due primarily to recent sales of, and growing demand, for these COVID-19 tests.
 While we believe there will be a continued demand for our COVID-19 tests in the near term, the future outcome and circumstances of the COVID-19 pandemic continue to rapidly evolve and remain uncertain.
 There can be no assurance our COVID-19 related growth or other growth we may experience will continue.
 This recent growth and other fluctuations in our operating results may render period-to-period comparisons less meaningful, and investors should not rely on the results of any one period as an indicator of future performance.
 These fluctuations in our operating results could cause our performance in any particular period to fall below the expectations of securities analysts or investors or guidance we have provided to the public, which could negatively affect the price of our common stock.
-Moreover, our limit
+Moreover, our limited operating history may make it difficult to determine if fluctuations in our performance reflect seasonality, pandemic-related demand or other trends or if these fluctuations are the result of other factors or events.